-Updated with figures for 2015 tax returns and forms for the Affordable Care Act.
-Spoiler Alert: Having foreign income may increase your overall tax amount AND your monthly premiums for health insurance in the US.
+Updated with figures for 2016 tax returns and forms for the Affordable Care Act.
+Spoiler Alert: Having foreign income may increase your overall tax amount AND your monthly premiums for health insurance during the year you move to/from the US.

-Reminder for Americans with foreign income: Declare all foreign income on US income tax returns!
+Reminder for Americans with foreign income: Declare all foreign income on US taxes!

-For most English teaching assistants in France, for example, this often simply means including the assistant income on line 21 of Form 1040 as “other income.”
-This will increase the adjusted gross income, however, and if it is more than $10,300 (if you are single and under 65), you must file tax returns and you might have to pay taxes – unless you have other deductions besides the standard of $6,300 (if you are single) or other exemptions besides the standard of $4,000 (if you have no dependents).
-Even if your adjusted gross income is less than $10,300, your taxable income is 0 and you are not required to file, it is still a good idea to do so to reduce your risk of audit in the future.
+For most English teaching assistants in France or Spain, for example, this often simply means including the assistant income on line 21 of Form 1040 as “other income.”
+This will increase the adjusted gross income, however, and if it is more than $10,350 (if you are single and under 65), you must file tax returns and you might have to pay taxes – unless you have other deductions besides the standard of $6,300 (if you are single) or other exemptions besides the standard of $4,050 (if you have no dependents).
+Even if your adjusted gross income is less than $10,350, your taxable income is 0 and you are not required to file, it is still a good idea to do so to reduce your risk of audit in the future.

 Paid Income Tax in Another Country?